Input/Output Software Layers in Operating System

 - User-space input/output software

-Here is another figure shows all the layers of the input/output software system along with their principal functions.
+Here is another figure that shows all the layers of the input/output software system along with their principal functions.

 Device-Independent Input/Output Software